-Whether your organization is large or small, compliance could become a real headache, but the cost of non-compliance is often not an option.
 According to GlobalScape, one single instance of non-compliance costs organizations an average of $4 million.
-There is a continual growth of the Internet of Things (IoT) and the number of standards by which organizations must comply.
+As regulations evolve and new requirements emerge across industries and geographies, the scope of what organizations must comply with continues to grow.
 Ensuring you meet all criteria set out by changing governance and restrictions and then remaining compliant requires effective compliance management.

 By definition, compliance management is the process of managing an organization’s compliance with laws, regulations, and contractual obligations.
 Compliance management ensures that your company is not violating any legal or regulatory obligation.
 It also improves organizational performance by establishing a system of rules and procedures that are followed in order to maintain a healthy work environment.